 Indeed.
 The slaughtering of a pig, when seen in its deeper richness, calls us to become our better selves.
 It connects us to people around us and perhaps especially to realities above us.
 All this, by drawing us into a special relationship with things below us.
 In this it is oh so human.

 In the first century B.C. the Roman Marcus Varro wrote, “There is a saying that the race of pigs is expressly given by nature to set forth a banquet.”
 Amen.
 And this can begin in the banquet of the pig slaughter itself.

-AND the following two videos that share a little of our experience this past weekend.
+Please check out the newly opened Concepts Made Clear (CMC) mini-course and the following two videos that share a little of our experience this past weekend.
 One is a pictorial, the other is a brief reflection.
 We hope they lift your spirits.

 Become A LifeCraft Member

 Become a LifeCraft Member and gain access to our online courses and exclusive content.
 It's FREE of charge.
 Period.